daj0606/SoftwareDevelopmentWarpSystem/README.md

 #HW4
 Added UML Diagrams for the Channel associated classes, 'Visualization.java', and 'WorkLoad.java'.
 Performed Reverse engineering with ChannelAnalysis to build getChannelAnalysisTable().
 Used update class path method in diagram window, as I was not prompted by to reverse engineer on re-launch.
+#HW5
+Refactored the method findNextAvailableChannel in Program.java, reducing method length and duplicate code.
+Created a helper method to remove unavailable channels from the pool of potential options.
+Added Javadoc comments to both the findNextAvailableChannel method and helper method.
+Created patched for updated code in UML diagrams.
+Screenshots of a closeup Program.java and and overall view of the UML diagram are stored in the UML_LAB folder.
+Assignment was completed via pair programming between Sean Mukunza and Dallas Jackson.